matdave/ssalgolia/readme.md

 Before installing, make sure you have signed up for an account at Algolia. (https://dashboard.algolia.com/users/sign_up)

-In Algolia, make note of your Application ID, index name, and [Admin API key](https://dashboard.algolia.com/account/api-keys/all).
+In Algolia, make note of your Application ID, index name, and [Write API key](https://dashboard.algolia.com/account/api-keys/all).

 ### Install the Extra